Internet Marketing Common Terms

 81. Website directory – A website directory, also called a link directory, is a website that specializes in featuring links to other websites, which are divided based on the categories.

 82. Website navigation – Website navigation represents the structure of the website that is used to direct users to different parts of the website.

 83. Website saturation – This term refers to the number of web pages from a single domain, that are indexed by search engines.

 84. Who is tool – This is an online tool, which allows you to type the URL you want to check and to see who owns the website.
 Additional information includes owner’s email, hosting company, the domain expiring date, etc. When you register a domain, you can choose to hide this information, in which case Who is tool will not show this results when your website is analyzed.

 Like and share on social!
-Grab my Ultimate Checklist to promote your website or blog today!:)
+Grab these FREE Ultimate Checklists to promote your website or blog to get more traffic today!